-Considering the scarcity of insured patients, hospitals in New Mexico should be proactive with their patients in order to improve their medical bill collection.
+Thus , it is important for hospitals in New Mexico to take a proactive approach with their uninsured patients in order to maximize their medical bill collection.
 Here are concrete ways hospitals can be proactive with patients.

 Don’t Wait to Engage Patients